Serving all people by providing personalized health and wellness through exemplary care, education and research.

 As best you can, describe how the test will feel.
-An IV may be inserted into the arm or hand to give medications or contrast dye.
+An IV may be inserted into the arm or hand to give medicines or contrast dye.
 This may cause a brief sting.
-Your child won’t feel any discomfort once the medications take effect.
+Your child won’t feel any discomfort once the medicines take effect.
 If awake, your child may become uncomfortable from lying still.

 Allow your child to ask questions and answer those questions truthfully.
 Your child may feel nervous or afraid.
 He or she may even cry.
 Let your child know that you’ll be nearby during the test.